QuiltMC/developer-wiki/wiki/versions/1.19/getting_started/setup/markdown/migrating_from_fabric.md

 - The structure contains many differences.
     - Most of the fields have been reorganized into objects, such as `quilt_loader` and `minecraft`.
     - Information that is meant to be read and shown to humans is now contained under a `metadata` block.
-- Custom values are not defined in a `custom` object, instead they are declared into the top-level object.
+- Custom values are not defined in a `custom` object, instead they are declared in the top-level object.
 - The dependency notation now is able to be represented as an object.
     - This allows for extended behavior which was not possible before, check the [dependency object section in the RFC](https://github.com/QuiltMC/rfcs/blob/main/specification/0002-quilt.mod.json.md#dependency-objects).